 This Troper got the impression that Derpy's mother was suffering from severe depression in this story, which is what drover her to do all those horrible things instead of outright hatred.
 It just makes the whole damn thing even more depressing.

 Circus Days focuses on Spike, and how he feels about being left behind by the mane 6 all the time, to do work while they go on exciting adventures.
 It's especially sad, when Spike finally calls them all out for always leaving him behind and never appreciating him.
 And if that wasn't bad enough, he then leaves them all, to live at the circus with some ponies he befriends.
-This story is just full of Break the Cutie and tear jerking moments, that if you don't shed at least one tear, you're not human.
+This story is just full of Break the Cutie and tear jerking moments.

 Scootaloo's Mistake Is a very sorrowful story... how sorrowful you ask?
 Rainbow Dash dies saving Scootaloo in the first chapter

 This troper in particular cried his eyes out at the Family & Friends fanfic by Raefire.
 Made especially more effective if you've ever lost a pet.

 Brotherly Bond.
 Pipsqueak goes camping with the Cutie Mark Crusaders, while at the same time trying to come to terms with the death of his BBBFF (No spoiler, since it's pretty obvious from the start that's what happened).

 Another firm punch to the gut comes from You Obey.
 How?
 It's a second person story in which you, yes you, dear reader, are put in the position of a changeling who is forced to torture a captive.
 The fic doesn't hold anything back and is extremely realistic, showing just how terrible torture really is for all involved.